-Knowing Twitter marketing for beginners can be very important for your social media marketing agency.
-Conversation is one of the basics of Twitter marketing.
+Knowing Twitter marketing can be very important for your social media marketing agency.
+The ability to communicate is one of the basics of Twitter marketing.
 If you can figure out how to have honest and authentic conversations on Twitter you can grow your business.

 While many people think that Twitter is dead as a platform for marketing, the numbers disagree.
 Twitter is still one of the biggest, most engaged communities on the internet.
 While I wouldn’t rank it as the number one platform that your business needs to be on, I still think it’s a good idea.